What Age Should Kids Get a Phone?

 All kids benefit from cyberbullying protection

-Being bullied or teased is embarrassing.
+Being bullied or teased is embarrassing at best and devastating at worst.
 Even if you have a great relationship with your kid, they might not want to tell you what’s going on.
 Check out our cyberbullying guide for tips.

 How do I choose a phone for my child?

-A kids smartwatch has canned text message responses, no internet access, and a contact list set up by you, the parent.
+A kids smartwatch has canned text message responses, no internet access, and a contact list that you control.
 It’s an ideal choice for kids younger than 12 who need a way to contact you, whether it’s to let you know that practice is over or that they missed their bus.

 Best smartwatch for kids